xCDAT/xcdat-validation/riotai/results/20260716-time-coords-debug/min-example/bug-report.md

 | kerchunk | 0.2.10 |
 | netCDF4 | 1.7.4 |

-The three-backend command has not been run in the supplied environment.
+Neither VirtualiZarr path has been run in the supplied environment.
 It must first be recreated after the YAML dependency change.

 ## Existing observations